 Under Mrs. Matthews-Coaxum’s helm, Fort Middle School created a new magnet for academic stewardship—Fort Service Learning Magnet Academy.
 Mrs. Matthews-Coaxum also incorporated the motto, “The Best Middle School in the World!”
 Fort Service Learning Magnet Academy stands by this philosophy based on the accolades that she has received from the city, state, and nation: Beats The Odds School from the Governor’s Office, a Breakout Middle School, the only secondary school in Georgia to be named a Georgia “Family Friendly” School, a national Kindness Certified School, a National PTA School of Excellence, and several athletic championships in the district, to just recognize a few of the multitude of the academic, social, and athletic achievements of Fort Service Learning Magnet Academy!

 Mrs. Matthews-Coaxum left FSLMA after the 2018-19 school year, and the baton was passed to the very capable hands of Mrs. Brenda M. Merritt.
 Mrs. Merritt was previously the Assistant Principal at Rothschild Leadership Academy in Columbus, and is honored to serve as the proud principal of “The Best Middle School in the World”.
 Since becoming the leader of FSLMA, Mrs. Merritt has exhibited 100% commitment to Fort, and is currently building a culture in which service, leadership, and community are embedded into every facet of the school.
 In 2020, Mrs. Merritt faced the daunting task of responding to the COVID-19 pandemic as a first year principal.
-She was an incredibly inspiring school leader during this unprecedented time, and ensured the safety and well-being of the students and families by minimizing the disruption faced by out-of-school FSLMA Patriots.
+She was an incredibly inspiring school leader during this unprecedented time, and ensured the safety and well-being of the students and families by minimizing the disruption faced by FSLMA Patriots.
 Under the administration of Mrs. Merritt, FSLMA became a leader in virtual learning during this national pandemic.

 Jody Hunsaker Russell